Luyangabc/3W-PEDP/README.md

 and then just click Run Button.

 # Citing
+At present, only the proof version is available.
+Please provide complete information for future references

 When using the code in your research work, please cite "Three-way evidence theory-based density peak clustering with the principle of justifiable granularity".
 ````